-We are offering 900,000 shares of our common stock.
+We are offering 1,000,000 shares of our common stock.
 Shares of our common stock are quoted on the OTCQX Market operated by the OTC Markets Group, Inc., or OTCQX, under the symbol "OCBI."
-On July 28, 2021, the last reported sales price for shares of our common stock as reported on the OTCQX was \$33.60 per share.
-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "OBT."
+On August 4, 2021, the last reported sales price for shares of our common stock as reported on the OTCQX was \$34.00 per share.
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "OBT."

-We anticipate that the public offering price of our common stock will be between \$32.00 and \$35.00 per share.
+The public offering price of our common stock is \$33.50 per share.